Inside the Rehearsal Room with Klaus Mäkelä and the Royal Concertgebouw Orchestra

 Klaus Mäkelä, the twenty-seven-year-old Finnish conductor is very much the man of the moment.
 Much has been written about Mäkelä’s training and how he crafted his conducting skills from an early age under the guidance of Jorma Panula at the Sibelius Academy in Finland, where week after week students find themselves in front of an orchestra directing musicians of all ages and really honing their skills.

-But the question remains: What skills are needed to reach the heady heights of the conducting world?
+But the question remains: What skills are needed in the rehearsal room to reach the heady heights of the conducting world?

 How do the best conductors in the world achieve their success?